Sonny Wharton: Music career

 A regular on the festival circuit, Wharton has performed at events such as Glastonbury, V Festival, Global Gathering and The Isle of Wight Festival.
-Wharton's largest event to date was The Berlin Love Parade where he played to a crowd of over a million people.
+Wharton's largest event to date was The Berlin Love Parade where he played to a collective crowd of over 1 million people.

-Wharton has featured on three guest mixes for BBC Radio 1, following the support of Annie Nightingale and his music has been played by Pete Tong, Annie Mac and Danny Howard.
+Wharton has featured on several guest mixes for BBC Radio 1, following the support of Annie Nightingale and his music has been played by Pete Tong, Annie Mac and Danny Howard.
 His music has featured on Channel 5's The Gadget Show television programme, E4's Misfits and MTV.

 Wharton is the UK ambassador for music technology brands Ortofon and Ecler, appearing at international trade shows where he displays the range of products for the companies and features in the companies advertising campaigns in the press and on screen.
-Wharton is also regularly associated with primary ticket outlet and events guide Skiddle, with exclusive mixes appearing on the website's news section and appearances at events associated with the business (including corporate events organised by and for the business).
+Wharton is also regularly associated with primary ticket outlet and events guide Skiddle, with appearances at events associated with their business (including corporate events organised by and for the business).

-Sonny curated and mixed Stress Records recent Club Culture album featuring music from Prospa, Tommy Farrow and Alex Metric.
+Sonny has curated and mixed several dance music compilations including Back To The Boutique for Skint Records, Exploring UK on Baroque and Stress Records recent Club Culture album which features music from Prospa, Tommy Farrow and Alex Metric.

 Alongside Mark Ronson and Eddie Temple Morris, Wharton is an ambassador for the British Tinnitus Association campaign "Plug 'Em" as well as a leading ambassador for the charity group Campaign Against Living Miserably (CALM), who deal with the issues of depression and suicide among young men in the UK.